czrpb/networkanalysis/learning/na101-basics/learn.md

 #### Closeness

-Closeness is a measure that means to capture a notion of proximity of a node to all other nodes.
+[Closeness](https://github.com/czrpb/networkanalysis/blob/main/glossary.md#closeness-centrality) is a measure that means to capture a notion of proximity of a node to all other nodes.

 So, if *ego* is 1 step away from all other nodes (ie: the center in a star network) the sum would be $n - 1$.
-Since generally we want measures $0 \leq c \leq 1$, let us consider this to be the maximum of one and thus closeness would be defined as:
+Since generally we want measures $0 \leq c \leq 1$, let us consider this to be the maximum of $1$ and thus closeness would be defined as:

 $$
 Cent^{C}_{i} = \frac {n-1} {\sum l(i, j)}